What Is Radiation Therapy?

 - The machine delivers the right amount of radiation to kill the cells.

-Parents aren't allowed in the treatment room, but can wait nearby for you during therapy.
+Parents aren't allowed in the treatment room, but can wait nearby for their child during therapy.

 What Happens During Internal Radiation Therapy?

-Most teens who get internal radiation treatment stay in the hospital for several days.
+Most children who get internal radiation treatment stay in the hospital for several days.
 The radioactive material is:

 - put into the tumor